 - Dr Delderfield teaches skills & methodologies, and offers advice and guidance.
 He does not offer vetting, checking or proofing of doctoral work.

-- If you'd like information on the University's regulations around MPhil and doctoral theses and proof-reading, please see the Declaration of English Language Assistance form in this list of links or contact the PGR Administration team for further details.
+- If you'd like information on the University's regulations around MPhil and doctoral theses and proof-reading, please see the Declaration of English Language Assistance form in this list of documents provided by our PGR Administration team.

 Career and Employability Services

 Career Consultants can give you individual advice on all aspects of identifying, preparing, and applying for posts or career-enhancing exchanges or positions, whether you pursue a profession outside or inside academia.

 The J.B.
 Priestley Library not only provides access to resources and researcher training but you can arrange an appointment with your Subject Librarian for advice on searching, managing literature storage and cititation, copyright and many other aspects of researcher information literacy.